A Master’s in Special Education Program Designed for Graduates With Any Bachelor’s Degree

-With more than 70,000 online students, GCU specializes in online learning and strives to provide students with the quality education needed to get ahead coupled with the flexibility needed to thrive in today’s busy world.
-GCU’s online degrees are an affordable option that offers students control over their own schedule, achieving balance in their personal and professional lives.
+With nearly 90,000 online students in Fall 2021, GCU specializes in online learning and strives to provide you with the quality education needed to get ahead coupled with the flexibility needed to thrive in today’s busy world.
+Behind GCU’s online degrees is a network of dedicated, experienced faculty, numerous resources and a learning management system that is designed for your success.
+Online programs are also an affordable option that offer you control over your schedule, helping you achieve balance in your personal and professional life.

 What Can I Do With a Master’s in Special Education?

 Graduates of the program are prepared to work with individuals with moderate to severe exceptionalities and implement individualized educational plans to accommodate various student needs.
-Graduates of this program are equipped to become a special education teacher in a public, private or charter school that doesn’t require certification, as well as a teacher in a hospital or residential service provider where a non-institutional recommendation is not needed.
+Graduates of this program are equipped to become a special education teacher in a public, private or charter school that doesn’t require certification.
+Job possibilities include:

 * Please note that this list may contain programs and courses not presently offered, as availability may vary depending on class size, enrollment and other contributing factors.
 If you are interested in a program or course listed herein please first contact your University Counselor for the most current information regarding availability.